trungfluo/flow-tips/Object.md

 No errors!
 ```

 Ok so what's the problem?
 How do we type it correctly?
-As a novice JavaScript developer, it will take some time to tear the hair before finding out a truly sound solution.
-I will explain why we got these Flow errors and why not to use the `Object.keys` work-around.
+As a novice JavaScript developer, it will take some time to tear the hair to find out a solution.
+I will explain why we got these Flow errors and why the `Object.keys` work-around isn't a truly sound solution.

 ## Explanation